 Probate and Estate Administration

 Probate and Estate Administration Lawyer Serving Dallas, TX

-Attorney Chris Parvin is a board-certified probate expert who provides experienced representation for personal representatives, beneficiaries, heirs, and other interested parties in Texas probate and estate administration.
+Attorney Chris Parvin is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization.
+Chris provides experienced representation for personal representatives, beneficiaries, heirs, and other interested parties in Texas probate and estate administration.

 In Texas, there are clear, step-by-step procedures for administering a person’s final affairs, whether he or she died with or without a will.
 The process of administering a person’s will is known as “probate,” while implementing the terms of revocable living trusts, irrevocable trusts, and other alternative estate-planning tools is referred to more broadly as “estate administration.”

 However, while Texas’s probate and estate administration procedures are less complicated than those in many other states, it is still common for personal representatives, beneficiaries, heirs, and other interested parties to run into issues during the process.
 From choosing the correct form of probate to dealing with will contests and other disputes in probate litigation, there are a number of reasons why those preparing for probate or estate administration may need the help of an experienced licensed attorney.
-A Specialist in Estate Planning and Probate Law as certified by the Texas Board of Legal Specialization, attorney Chris Parvin brings well over a decade of experience in representing clients in all aspects of probate and estate administration.
+An Expert in Estate Planning and Probate Law as certified by the Texas Board of Legal Specialization, attorney Chris Parvin brings well over a decade of experience in representing clients in all aspects of probate and estate administration.

 If you have been named personal representative of someone’s estate, or if you have recently lost a loved one and want to make sure that his or her final wishes are carried through, Chris can help.
 He is a compassionate advocate who takes a diligent and thorough approach to protecting his clients’ interests both in and out of court.
 To discuss your personal situation in a free and confidential consultation, book an appointment at your convenience today.